-I-940 has been officially announced as an initiative to the legislature, collecting signatures for 2017.
-This initiative would require law enforcement officers to receive mental health and de-escalation training as well as require officers to render first aid and CPR.
-Read the full text of this initiative and join De-Escalate Washington to learn more about the campaign.
+I-940 collected over 360,000 signatures and was sent to the state legislature.
+This initiative requires law enforcement officers to receive mental health and de-escalation training as well as require officers to render first aid and CPR.
+Read the full text of this initiative and visit De-Escalate Washington to learn more about the campaign.
 Update: I-940 was signed into law by Governor Inslee on March 8, 2018.

 Recommended: Automatic Voter Registration